 “A breath of fresh air to London’s West End...
 Laughs from start to finish” –LastMinuteTheatreTickets.com

 “Will leave you with a smile on your face and humming one of its many catchy songs.” –New Shopper

 “A fabulous farce.
 A hoot of a hit.” –News of the World

-The production materials for Lend Me A Tenor: The Musical includes:
+The Authorized Materials/Rehearsal Package for Lend Me A Tenor: The Musical includes: